mogoweb/wayland-protocols/README.md

 For more information about namespaces, see [GOVERNANCE section 2.1].

-Each new non-experimental protocol XML file must include a major version postfix, starting with `-v1`.
+Each new protocol XML file must include a major version postfix, starting with `-v1`.
 The purpose of this postfix is to make it possible to distinguish between backward incompatible major versions of the same protocol.

+The only exception to this rule are devel protocols which must include the postfix `-devel` instead.

-The interfaces in the protocol XML file should as well have the same major version postfix in their names.
+The interfaces in the protocol XML file should as well have the same postfix in their names.

 For example, the protocol `foo-bar` may have a XML file `foo-bar/foo-bar-v1.xml`, consisting of the interface `wp_foo_bar_v1`, corresponding to the major version 1, as well as the newer version `foo-bar/foo-bar-v2.xml` consisting of the interface `wp_foo_bar_v2`, corresponding to the major version 2.
+The devel protocol `foo-baz` may have a XML file `foo-baz/foo-baz-devel.xml`, consisting of the interface `foo_baz_devel`.

 ## Use of RFC 2119 keywords